thewca/wcif/specification.md

 It's designed as a way for many applications to exchange data in a standardized manner.

 ## Version
-- Number: 2.0
+- Number: 1.1
 - Status: Latest
 - Next Status: Stable
-- Status Advancement Date: 2025-12-15
+- Status Advancement Date: 2025-12-07

 WCIF stands for WCA Competition Interchange Format and is a specification of competition data in JSON format.
 It's designed as a way for many applications to exchange data in a standardized manner.

 If you intend to read/write WCIF from the WCA website in your application, please:
 - Familiarize yourself with the [WCIF Versioning Policy](https://github.com/thewca/wcif/blob/master/versioning-policy.md)
 - Sign up to our developer mailing list to receive updates about new versions and deprecations.
-(TODO: Link to waiting list signup)
+(TODO: Link to mailing list signup)
 - Optionally, configure your apllication to monitor the `next_status` and `status_advancement_date` properties and alert you when these values change

 ## Changelog from v1.0